Review | As MLK faced a crisis, Kennedy and Nixon made political calculations

 In “Nine Days: The Race to Save Martin Luther King Jr.’s Life and Win the 1960 Election,” Paul Kendrick and Stephen Kendrick retell the tale of another of the fabled episodes from that storied campaign: the arrest of the civil rights leader and the role played by the Kennedy brothers in securing his release from prison.
 They see it as “the fulcrum on which the 1960 election pivoted.”

 It is an enthralling story, not least because it brings together such an extraordinary and era-defining dramatis personae.
 The playboy senator, who, at critical moments during the 1950s, had sided with segregationist Southern Democrats.
 The sitting vice president, who had befriended King and earned a reputation as the “Mr. Civil Rights” of the Eisenhower administration, but who sensed during the 1960 campaign that the party of Lincoln could make inroads in the South.
-The abrasive campaign manager, Robert Kennedy, whose political callousness vied with a nascent sense of social justice.
+The abrasive campaign manager, Robert F. Kennedy, whose political callousness vied with a nascent sense of social justice.
 And finally the central protagonist, King, the star of the Montgomery bus boycott, who was determined at the start of the ’60s to cement his status as the leader of a fractious civil rights movement.

 Stephen and Paul Kendrick, a father and son writing team, have also thrust into the limelight players who operated in the shadows: Harris Wofford, Kennedy’s idealistic young civil rights adviser, who later became a U.S. senator; Louis Martin, a Black newspaperman who conspired with Wofford to push the cautious Kennedy brothers into adopting more liberal positions; and Donald Hollowell, King’s chief attorney.

 With a galloping pace and fly-on-the-wall detail, they chronicle the nine days of the crisis, from King’s arrest on Oct.
 19, 1960, during a sit-in protest at Rich’s department store in Atlanta to his release from the notorious Georgia State Prison at Reidsville in the run-up to the November election.
-In between, they recount how the Kennedy team tried to pull off the trickiest of balancing acts: appeasing Black voters, an increasingly influential constituency, without aliening Whites in what was then the “solid Democratic South.”
+In between, they recount how the Kennedy team tried to pull off the trickiest of balancing acts: appeasing Black voters, an increasingly influential constituency, without alienating Whites in what was then the “solid Democratic South.”
 For JFK and RFK, King’s imprisonment was very much a political conundrum rather than a moral dilemma.
 Their priority was not to lose the states of the old Confederacy.

 “Nine Days” reminds us of the most dramatic episodes, such as Sargent Shriver’s dash to Chicago O’Hare airport to persuade John Kennedy to call Coretta King, the civil rights leader’s wife.
 The Kennedys’ brother-in-law, who was mocked within the family as “the House communist,” waited until the candidate’s “Irish mafia” of advisers had left the hotel suite to make his pitch.
 “That’s a good idea,” said JFK, passing what the Kendricks call “a test of decency . . . that Nixon failed.”